 17. Hunt down the local Booze store

-drinking out at bars can be expensive, unless you can find a decent bar that does happy hour.
-Even then, it’s nearly always cheaper buy your alcohol at a shop and drink elsewhere (but remember to check street-drinking rules for the country you are in!).
-Don’t forget to pack a little bottle opener!
+Backpackers love to drink.
+However, drinking out at bars can be expensive, unless you can find a decent bar that does happy hour.
+A great backpacking hack is to suss out the local shop and drink elsewhere like the sunset on the beach.
+Just remember to check street-drinking rules for the country you are in!
+Don’t forget to pack a little bottle opener too!

 18. Stay at hostels that offer free breakfast